knative/docs/docs/serving/autoscaling/scale-bounds.md

 keep containers around for a configurable duration to avoid a cold start penalty if new requests come in.
-Unlike setting a lower bound, the revision will eventually be scaled down if reduced concurrency is maintained for the delay period. !!! note "Only Supported for the default KPA autoscaler class"
+Unlike setting a lower bound, the revision will eventually be scaled down if reduced concurrency is maintained for the delay period.
+!!! note
+    Only supported for the default KPA autoscaler class.

 * **Global key:** `scale-down-delay`
 * **Per-revision annotation key:** `autoscaling.knative.dev/scaleDownDelay`